 You cannot record videoconferences when encryption is enabled.
 For more information, see Administrator Guide for Scopia XT Series or contact your administrator.
-When recording a videoconference on a system with an embedded MCU, you can include up to 4 remote endpoints.
-The Scopia XT Series SMB Edition edition can include up to 4 remote endpoints.

 - 1. Access the recording settings: - From the XT Series web interface, select Basic Settings > Recording > General. - From the endpoint's main menu, select Configure > Recording.